Smoking isn’t allowed in any enclosed workplace, public building or on public transport in the UK.

 Staff smoking rooms aren’t allowed - smokers must go outside.

 Fines and penalties

-Smoking is not allowed in any work vehicle that more than one person uses, like:
+Smoking isn’t allowed in any work vehicle that more than one person uses, eg:

 - goods vehicles used by more than one driver

 - company cars used by more than one employee

 A worker can smoke in a company car that only they use if their employer agrees.